atulsharma89/LANGCHAIN/README.md

-### create  an r git repository on Git server and execute following commnands
+### create a git repository on Git server and execute following commnands

 …or create a new repository on the command line
 ===============================================